LiHaoN3/LiHaoN3/README.md

-- 👋 Hi, I’m @haojinxxx
+- 👋 Hi, I’m Jinx
-- 👀 I’m interested in: sleeping and leches
+- 👀 I’m interested in: mostly everything
-- 🌱 I’m currently learning: not very much
+- 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on: nothing
+- 💞️ I’m looking to collaborate on: something
-- 📫 How to reach me: please don't
+- 📫 How to reach me:

 <!---
 haojinxxx/haojinxxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.